bakirillov/capsules/README.md

 # capsules
-My implementation of capsule network with dynamic routing
+Implementation of capsule network with dynamic routing that actually works

 TODO:
 1. add CIFAR10 example